David Smith

 Program Coordinator

 Karlie is the Program Coordinator for Basalt High School.
-Karlie is a Roaring Fork Valley native and graduated from Glenwood Springs High School in 2007.
-She completed her undergraduate coursework from Fort Lewis College in Durango in 2011 and received her master’s degree in social work from the University of Denver in 2015.
-Karlie has a deep passion for working with children and adolescents and has enjoyed an array of supportive platforms, ranging from grief counseling to behavior therapy.
-She believes in the power to change the things we cannot accept and that vulnerability is at the center of human experiences (BrenĂ© Brown).
+Karlie is a Roaring Fork Valley native and a first generation student.
+She completed her undergraduate coursework from Fort Lewis College in Durango and received her master’s degree in social work from the University of Denver in 2015.
+Karlie has a deep passion for working with children and adolescents and has focused her career within supportive platforms, ranging from grief counseling to behavior therapy.
+She believes in the power to change the things we cannot accept and that vulnerability is at the center of human experiences (Brené Brown).
 In her free time, she enjoys adventuring with her husband, two children, and their fluffy pup.

 Martha Schanfarber